CartoDB/cartodb/src/api/v4/README.md

 - `carto.dataview` : Namespace for the dataviews
     - `Formula`: Constructor to build a Formula dataview
     - `Category`: Constructor to build a Category dataview
+- `carto.filter` : Namespace for the filters
+    - `BoundingBox`: Constructor to build a BoundingBox filter

 - `carto.events` : Enum with the events available in the client.